 With more than 100 different sub-genres, Crate Connect has an impressive back-catalogue when compared to most DJ pools.
 With a leaning towards dance and urban music (more details below), they are also very reasonably priced!

-Cost: $22 USD per month (price comes down to $17 per month when you use promo code ‘DJREV’).
+Cost: $22 US per month (price comes down to $17 per month when you use promo code ‘DJREV’).

-Whilst the website might not look amazing on the front end, once you’ve signed up, the user interface is nice & simple, with a robust search/filtering function; sorting either by genre, BPM, key, artist & title, or year.
+Whilst the website might look fairly basic on the front end, once you’ve signed up, the user interface is nice & simple – offering a robust search/filtering function; sorting either by genre, BPM, key, artist & title, or year.

 As far as track versions and DJ tools are concerned, Crate Connect provides various exclusive intro edits (radio & club versions), remixes and also transitions.
 What’s more, in addition to 320kbs MP3 files, they also offer uncompressed WAV file format – which is another good selling point.